 From this review, Morrison and Company has determined that, in general, information is provided to consumers about BBB AUTO LINE, and that the overall performance of the manufacturers meets the minimum requirements.
-In Morrison and Company's view, the manufacturers provide the requisite information in the owner's manual; however, some manufacturers should demonstrate a greater commitment to the intent of Rule 703, as well as to the regulations of Florida and of Ohio, simply by providing additional information or by providing information which is more easily located by the average consumer.
+In Morrison and Company's view, most manufacturers provide the requisite information in the owner's manual; however, some manufacturers should demonstrate a greater commitment to the intent of Rule 703, as well as to the regulations of Florida and of Ohio, simply by providing additional information or by providing information which is more easily located by the average consumer.
 As mentioned previously, certain manufacturers aid consumers by listing BBB AUTO LINE in a Table of Contents in the warranty, a certain help for consumers searching for redress.
 Some local dealerships are also beginning to recommend BBB AUTO LINE as the consumer's next course of action, as evidenced by Morrison and Company's telephone surveys.

 Most manufacturers show a well-developed recognition of the importance of handling consumer problems as early in the process as possible.
-Morrison and Company's national survey results indicate that 24.50% of consumers learned about BBB AUTO LINE from the warranty/owner's manual, 08.75% from the dealership, and 03.50% from a manufacturer representative.
-This is a total of 36.75% of consumers who learned of BBB AUTO LINE through some facet of the manufacturer/dealer information process.
-Another 25.50% learned about the program by calling the Better Business Bureau, the entity selected by these manufacturers to administer their dispute resolution process.
+Morrison and Company's national survey results indicate that 23.75% of consumers learned about BBB AUTO LINE from the warranty/owner's manual, 08.50% from the dealership, and 03.50% from a manufacturer representative.
+This is a total of 35.75% of consumers who learned of BBB AUTO LINE through some facet of the manufacturer/dealer information process.
+Another 24.25% learned about the program by calling the Better Business Bureau, the entity selected by these manufacturers to administer their dispute resolution process.

 Morrison and Company notes that there has been improvement in some information dissemination programs.
 Several of the manufacturers are using a Lemon Law handbook which reports all the state Lemon Laws and the minimum requirements of each state.
 In addition, several manufacturers notify consumers about BBB AUTO LINE when their consumer relations staff are not able to offer a resolution to the dispute.
-Only two manufacturers provide brochure-sized cards for notifying consumers at the dealer's service area.
-For these efforts, Morrison and Company commends these forward-looking manufacturers; they will set the standard for the industry.